juseg/bowdoin/articles/temperature/response-referee1.rst

    - L62 - We mean 60x60 km, i.e. 3600 km^2.
 The catchment of Bowdoin Glacier
      roughly corresponds to a square of this size.

+   Text labels have been added on Figure 3 to indicating the sensor unit and depth corresponding to each curve.
+The new figure is a little heavy but this is so far the only solution we could find to unambiguously label each curve.
+   Other suggestions on figures and tables have been implemented.

 **Q5 Check List**

       *Is the English language of sufficient quality?